According to the Fourth Amendment protection, U.S. citizens are protected

 in their homes.

-In addition, if law enforcement towed and impounded your car, they have
+In addition, if law enforcement towed and impounded your car, they can

-any compartments or foxes found inside the vehicle.
-However, the police
+or foxes found inside the vehicle.
+However, the police cannot tow and

 If you have been arrested for a